aritchie/blog/input/posts/shiny-beacons.md

 ---

 ## What are Beacons
-They are low powered IoT device that's emit a signal over BluetoothLE advertising that contains a specific (and very small piece of data) that is like an address.
+Beacons are low powered IoT devices that emit a signal over Bluetooth advertising that contains a specific (and very small piece of data) that is like an address.
 You attach that address to a "location" of some type.
 They are like an invisible light house.
 If you have a device that can "see" those signals, you can find out how close you are to it.

-Some beacons include cool sensors like temperature, accelerometer, ambient light, pressure, and more.
+Some beacons include sensors like temperature, accelerometers, ambient light, pressure, and more.
 Head over to [Estimote](https://estimote.com/products/) to take a look.
 These guys are essentially the Rolls Royce of the beacon industry.

 Beacons from a software perspective actually come in several flavours/protocols.
 The main one in practice is iBeacon which is a protocol created by Apple.
 There is a beacon protocol by Google called Eddystone.
 Eddystone doesn't seem to have caught on like iBeacons did.
 Eddystone is currently not a supported with Shiny.